kyrylogr/kyrylogr.github.io/index.md

 I have completed a number of successful projects including: Windows desktop GUI, calculation models (forecasting, trading simulation), migrations and consulting in the area of CORBA, small google apps script projects.

 Materialise 2019-present
-I take part in development of medical 3D planning software written in C++/qt and proprietary language.
+I take part in development of medical 3D planning software written in C++/qt.
 I work on business logic, portions of UI, application performance analysis and improvements, bugfixing.
 This project is about to have a second release (version 2.0).

 ## Work achievements and work sample description
 * I took part in development of successful core banking system and reporting system/engine.
 The reporting system is currently used by several Ukrainian banks (including some from top 10)